When intelligence and exams don’t line up

 It is a mismatch between how your child thinks and how the system asks them to prove themselves.

 Exams are often described as fair because everyone sits the same paper under the same conditions.
-But fairness does not mean that every brain finds those conditions equally manageable.
+But fairness doesn’t mean that every brain finds those conditions equally manageable.
 A timed written exam is not a the same experience for all.
 For some children it fits naturally.
 For others it adds an extra layer of cognitive load before they even reach the question.

 Extra time and access arrangements help, and they are important.
 But they do not change the basic format.
 The main way of demonstrating intelligence stays the same.